 Disaffiliation is complete only when there is a settlement date.
 The "settlement date" is the day the money is paid and the property is transferred.
 The local church remains a United Methodist Church, with their appointed/assigned pastor until the settlement date of the disaffiliation.
 The Annual Conference approving the Disaffiliation Agreement is one step but it is not the final step.
 In other words, a church will not be legally disaffiliated until the settlement date.
 Between the Annual Conference approval and the settlement date, there is legal work to be done.
-The disaffiliation date for each of the 13 churches, should they be approved, will likely all be on different dates.
+The disaffiliation date for each of the 64 churches, should they be approved, will likely be on different dates.
 Each church approved must have a settlement date within 90 days of the Annual Conference vote.
-For the 13 churches on October 29, 2022, that is January 27, 2023.
+For the 64 churches on May 6, 2023, settlements must be completed by August 4, 2023, although settlement may likely occur before then.

-The disaffiliated local church must cease using UMC symbols (i.e. cross and flame) at the time of the settlement date, although they may retain and continue UMC hymnals and Bibles with the cross and flame if they wish.
+The disaffiliated local church must cease using UMC symbols (i.e. cross and flame) at the time of the settlement date, although they may retain and continue UMC Hymnals, Book of Worship and Bibles with the cross and flame if they wish.